srsholmes/url-shortening-app/README.md

 1. Clone this repository
 2. Run `yarn` to install dependencies.
 You must use yarn as this project uses yarn workspaces.
-3. Run docker-compose up to start the database
+3. Run `docker-compose up` to start the database.
 4. In a separate terminal, run `yarn dev` to start the frontend and back end servers.
 5. Visit http://localhost:3000 to view the app.